tardisgo/tardisgo/README.md

 Some parts of the Go standard library work, as you can see in the [example TARDIS Go code](http://github.com/tardisgo/tardisgo-samples), but the bulk have not been tested or implemented yet.
 If a standard package is not mentioned in the notes below, please assume it does not work.

-The "testing" packages is emulated in an ugly and part-working way.
+The "testing" package is emulated in an ugly and part-working way.
 Currently the standard packages that [pass their tests](https://github.com/tardisgo/tardisgo/blob/master/goroot/haxe/go1.4/src/haxetests.log) are:
 - bufio
 - bytes
 - container/heap, container/list, container/ring
 - encoding/ascii85, encoding/base32, encoding/base64, encoding/hex
 - errors
+- math/cmplx (cpp or js -D fullunsafe only)
 - path
 - sort
 - strings